jaredb1011/head-controller/README.md

 Brow Raise will keep the key held until you go back to normal, so is suited for ADS control.

 You can remap the keybinds to A-Z, UP, DOWN, LEFT, RIGHT, or LCTL.

+## TO-DO (in no particular order)
+- Add persistent settings file
+- fix the face window freezing on brow actions / find different way to do ADS control
+- multi-thread the GUI for real-time settings changes and better performance
+- combine the poseaimer and faceaimer scripts to get both featuresets in one program
+- draw lines on screen to indicate trim/reticle offsets?